evisos-ons/github-user-dashboard/README.md

-# Dummy Project: GitHub User Dashboard
+# GitHub User Dashboard - Dummy Project

-This project is a demo of the design system implemented in Python and Flask, using the GitHub API.
+This dummy project is to allow users to view their GitHub profile in more detail and update details.
+The application uses the design system implemented in Python and Flask and uses the GitHub API.

 ## Setup